ignasdamunskis/passive-events-support/README.md

 ### Option: `debug`

-When enabled, the event listeners updated by this package will be logged in the console.
+When enabled, the event listeners updated by this package will be console logged.

 ```js
 {